 We imagine that a perfect relationship is one with no problems, or at least problems that are easily solvable; a relationship where we are fully accepted for who we are; a relationship where passion and desire exists to the level and intensity that works for us; a relationship where we are always understood and loved, and in which we feel complete.

 But the reality is that this type of relationship simply does not unfold for most of us when we meet someone we are attracted to or fall in love with.
 In fact, very few people end up experiencing this type of relationship.

-The reason that relationships usually don’t turn out as we hope is that most of us don’t understand how to make relationships work.
+The reason most relationships don’t turn out as we had hoped is that most of us don’t understand how to make a relationship work.
 And so we don’t know what to do in order to have a really good relationship.
 We just go along for the ride and hope it all works out.

 If there existed an ideal world where everyone had an ideal upbringing, and adults were completely conscious and self-aware and able to express themselves fully and with the utmost sensitivity to the feelings of their partner, then relationships in that world may work out easily.